 13. Winter on Fire (2015)

 ‘Winter on Fire’ is a documentary on the unrest in Ukraine during 2013 and 2014, as student demonstrations supporting European integration grew into a violent revolution calling for the resignation of President Viktor F. Yanukovich.
 The film is beautifully crafted, deeply involving, with great music.
 ‘Winter on Fire’ showcases how social media can have a positive impact on society, by facilitating communication and protests.
 A must-watch!

 12. Terra (2015)

 The only documentary on this list which effectively highlights the troubled nature of the relationship between the humanity and mother nature, beginning from the evolutionary concepts, creationism, beings living symbiotically, followed by the advent of humanity and the slow and steady depletion of natural resources as we know it.
-The movie touches upon issues like meat consumption, carbon footprint, humanity’s isolation from nature and natural places, and the heavy price mother nature is and has been paying because of the evolutions of humans as we know it.
+The movie touches upon issues like meat consumption, carbon footprint, humanity’s isolation from nature and natural places, and the heavy price mother nature has been paying because of the evolution of humans as we know it.
 The immense scale of destruction humans have caused on the planet is appalling.

 Read More: Best French Movies on Netflix

 11. Auschwitz: The Nazis and the Final Solution (2005)